Citation, DOI, disclosures and article data

 Thoracic (or pulmonary) histoplasmosis refers to pulmonary manifestations from infection with the fungus Histoplasma capsulatum which is an organism endemic to the Central American state of El Salvador but can be found widely in other parts of both North and South America.
-It can have variable clinical and radiographic presentation depending on the state of infection and other host co-morbidities.
+It can have variable clinical and radiographic presentations depending on the state of infection and other host co-morbidities.

 It is considered the most common systemic fungal infection in North America 3.
 Most of these are thought to be sporadic in nature, although outbreaks have been reported.

 Some populations studies have shown that over 80% of young adults from endemic regions of North America have been previously infected by Histoplasma capsulatum 4.

-Features interrogated in the history should include travel to endemic areas as well as exposures significant populations of bats and birds.
+Features interrogated in the history should include travel to endemic areas as well as exposures to significant populations of bats and birds.

 acute pulmonary histoplasmosis

 - 90% of cases can have no symptoms

 - symptoms manifest for up to two weeks after exposure

 - fever, malaise, headache, myalgia, polyarthralgia and abdominal pain

 - dyspnea can manifest if there is diffuse involvement

-- a cough and haemoptysis can be a prominent feature if there is a degree of airway compression
+- cough and hemoptysis can be a prominent feature if there is a degree of airway compression

 - rarely dysphagia occurs with esophageal compression